Your Bank of Ireland UK loan agreement explained

 Where we know from the information you have provided us that your loan application will result in either of these scenarios, we will inform you.
 You must then decide if a consolidation loan meets your specific needs.

-If you withdraw from the loan agreement you will be required to repay any amounts, including interest due, within 30 days.
-Once you have settled the amounts outstanding the agreement will come to an end.
+You will have 14 calendar days from the day after you receive your acceptance letter to withdraw from your Agreement.
+If you wish to do so, you can notify us in writing or by calling Customer Services.
+You will be required to repay any amounts outstanding, including any interest due, within 30 days.
+Once you have settled the amounts outstanding, the Agreement will come to an end.

 - Any questions